snijderlab/stitch/README.md

 To generate a single executable run:

 ```
-dotnet publish source -c release [-r target]
+dotnet publish source -c release -r [target] --self-contained
 ```

 The target name should then be a valid 'RID' for the platform you choose.
 But if this is omitted it will default to windows x64.
 See [this site](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#rid-graph) for information about RIDs.
-One point to make is that the ILCompiler does not (yet) support cross compiling with Ready to Run (R2R) enabled, so if there is a need to cross compile this option should be set to false (in `source.csproj`).

-# Testing
+### Testing

 There are some unit tests provided.
 These can be found in the 'tests' file.
 To run the unit tests run (from the root folder):